 I love how each ornament tells a story, don’t you?

-There’s my oldest ornament that I made when I was eight when my grandparents were visiting us.
-I can still us sitting around the kitchen table working on our kit of ornaments.
+There’s my oldest ornament I made when I was eight or nine when my grandparents were visiting.
+I still remember sitting around the kitchen table working on our kits of ornaments.
 I sat there struggling to sew on those darn sequins.
 A sewer I was not.
 Ever.
 But I was determined.
 I still can be.

 And, of course, there are the ornaments representing the years when my kids were little, the hand-painted, glued together, special little trinkets and treasures that are still somehow managing to hold together.